yssource/crp/src/idioms/iterators.md

 use, the type does not need to be specified in the call to `collect`.

-In both C++ and in Rust, the view or iterator could be used directly as the value to iterator over in a for loop, without first converting to something like a vector.
+In both C++ and in Rust, the view or iterator could be used directly as the value to loop over, without first converting to something like a vector.
 Similarly, in both languages the construction of the values is done lazily.